Subscribe to Newsletter

 What inspires you to do what you do every day?

 I love this job.
 I've been working in the vaccine industry since the beginning of my career with Merck, where I got to work on a number of different products doing technical or lifecycle management support.
 One of them was the MMR vaccine.
-If you look at the incidence of measles before and after those vaccines were introduced, they plummeted around the world.
+If you look at the incidence of measles before and after that vaccine was introduced, it plummeted in the US.
 I then moved to Takeda, where I was able to work on the development of other vaccines, including the vaccine for dengue.
 The work was very satisfying.

 Joining the Bill and Melinda Gates Medical Research Institute (Gates MRI) has allowed me to focus on low and middle income countries, and branch out beyond vaccines.
-My whole career has been in vaccines, but at Gates MRI the focus is on rare disease areas with no platform technology.
+My whole career has been in vaccines, but at Gates MRI the focus is on disease areas for which there is limited investment incentives.
+There is no platform technology for our products.
 It’s technically challenging, but also incredibly rewarding.

 Is there anyone from history who inspires you?

 When I first joined Merck, the measles vaccine developer Maurice Hillemann was retired but occasionally made appearances.
-He was certainly somebody who was held in high regard by the way he drove so many of the products.
+He was certainly somebody who was held in high regard for the way he developed so many life-saving vaccine products.

 How has your academic background helped shape your career today?

 I started out as an English major, but I pivoted fairly soon after graduating from college.
-Then I decided I wanted a more technical role, so I took a lot of technical classes as an undergraduate, which led me to chemical engineering.
+I decided I wanted a more technical role and I had taken a lot of technical classes as an undergraduate, which led me to chemical engineering.
 My idea at that point was to focus on environmental work.
-I had my first child in graduate school and I wanted an opportunity that wouldn't require a lot of travel.
-When I joined Merck, I developed the desire for my work to have a positive societal impact.
-I've never really looked back.
+I had my first child in graduate school and I wanted an opportunity that would have a positive societal impact and wouldn't require a lot of travel.
+After I joined Merck to work on vaccines, I've never really looked back.

 What attributes should a good leader have?